 Of course you're tempted to keep the dirty details of your past affairs to yourself.
 And while you don't have to share just how your last lover turned you on, you do have to discuss any health concerns you may have when it comes to your sexual past.
 "Your sexual history and health not only affects you directly, but it can also impact your partner's well-being," says Jane Greer, Ph.D., relationship expert and author of What About Me?
 Stop Selfishness From Ruining Your Relationship.

 Beyond that, Masini says, "don't hide pregnancy or abortion.
-You're married and whether you planned it or want it or aren't sure what to do next, it's wise for you to loop him in early so he can share the responsibility as well as being there for you while you celebrate, ruminate or think about what life will be like next.
-It's easy to say it's your body, it's your information, but what brings the two of you together is to take his feelings into account as well."
+You're married and whether you planned it or want it or aren't sure what to do next, it's wise for you to loop them in early so he can share the responsibility as well as being there for you while you celebrate, ruminate or think about what life will be like next.
+It's easy to say it's your body, it's your information, but what brings the two of you together is to take their feelings into account as well."

 Sharing your health concerns with your partner could help your actual health, too.
 "You might miss certain signs that your partner would see," says Greer, "and that could mean you go to get it checked out early, before it's too late."

-Whether you have a shoe addition or a penchant for buying fine wine, "it may seem to cute to keep a purchase or two from him to avoid husbandly judgment," says Masini.
-But when those purchases become debt and they wind up in the four and five and six figures because you've lost count and control, he's going to be furious that you've put the two of you in this position."
+Whether you have a shoe addiction or a penchant for buying fine wine, "it may seem cute to keep a purchase or two from them to avoid husbandly judgment," says Masini.
+"But when those purchases become debt and they wind up in the four- and five- and six-figures because you've lost count and control, they're going to be furious that you've put the two of you in this position."

 Plus, if you hide your purchases, they'll be a source of stress and not enjoyment, Greer points out.
 "Ideally you want to be able to enjoy the things you purchase, free from guilt and worry that you're creating financial burden—or worry that your spouse will be angry with you," she says.

 If your partner doesn't like one of your friends, you may be tempted to see them on the DL.
-But "if you hide this," Greer warns, "it compromises your own individuality in terms of expressing your personal needs — securing this social time and being responsible for yourself without needing approval from your partner."
+But "if you hide this," Greer warns, "it compromises your own individuality in terms of expressing your personal needs, securing this social time and being responsible for yourself without needing approval from your partner."